 In contrast, diagnosing Crohn’s disease is more difficult because diarrhoea is not always present, although abdominal pain is the most common symptom but often leads to a delay in patients being diagnosed.

-Dr Panés mentioned that ulcerative colitis affects around 4 in 1000 patients in Europe which equates to around 1.5 million sufferers.
+Dr Panés mentioned that ulcerative colitis affects around four in 1000 patients in Europe which equates to around 1.5 million sufferers.
 He added that around half of these patients will have mild to moderate disease and among those with moderate to severe disease, roughly one third will require hospitalisation at some point.

 The onset of the disease he said, ‘typically occurs around adolescence or early adulthood’ although it can occur at any age.
 He added how one of the more alarming findings from epidemiological studies is that the prevalence of IBD appears to be on the increase at both ends of the age spectrum.
 As he continued: ‘it was very rare 25 years ago to diagnose IBD in a patient older than 60 or 70 and also paediatric cases were very infrequent.’
 The increasing prevalence within the early-onset group, he described as both monogenic or polygenic in nature and more severe.